Theming

 The platform exposes a theme switcher in the user's avatar menu — Light / Dark / System.
 Plugins:

-- Inherit automatically when they use the SDK's
+- Inherit automatically when they use the current scaffold's

 Programmatic access via useTheme: